SN Chapter 5

 "?"

-"When it first approached, it looked like black smoke clumped together, you know?"
+"When it first approached, you see, it looked like black smoke bundled together."

 "?"